simonthum/git-sync/README.md

 leave any uncommited state.
 The default will commit modified or all files with a more or less useful message.

-By default commit is done using:
+By default, commit is done using:

     git add -u ; git commit -m "changes from $(uname -n) on $(date)"